joshua-richardson-88/MarkdownEditor-Electron/sample.md

 # New Beginnings

-There will be blood in the waa;lksdjf;adfter.
+There will be blood in the water.